QSA pricing

 A-LIGN prices PCI engagements as fixed-fee proposals with scope tied to the cardholder data environment inventory, named on-site days, and the deliverable list.
 The proposal will name the lead assessor and the backup assessor (a useful detail to confirm), the on-site versus remote split of fieldwork, and the inclusion or exclusion of pen testing.
 Pen testing is sometimes bundled and sometimes priced as an explicit add-on; ask explicitly during scoping.

-Level 2 SaaS (single-region cloud CDE)$50k - $80kSAQ D walkthrough or Level 1 ROC, two week fieldwork, external pen test, evidence portal access
+Level 2 SaaS (single-region cloud CDE)SAQ D walkthrough or Level 1 ROC, two week fieldwork, external pen test, evidence portal access

-Level 1 e-commerce + SOC 2 Type 2 bundle$110k - $160kCombined PCI ROC plus SOC 2 Type 2, three week fieldwork, shared evidence collection
+Level 1 e-commerce + SOC 2 Type 2 bundleCombined PCI ROC plus SOC 2 Type 2, three week fieldwork, shared evidence collection

-Level 1 fintech + SOC 2 + ISO 27001 bundle$160k - $200kCombined three-framework engagement, four week fieldwork, single evidence package, three reports
+Level 1 fintech + SOC 2 + ISO 27001 bundleCombined three-framework engagement, four week fieldwork, single evidence package, three reports

 What multi-framework efficiency actually buys you

-When you engage separate firms for each framework, that evidence overlap is paid for twice.
-The PCI auditor collects a logical access policy, the SOC 2 auditor collects (effectively) the same logical access policy, and each charges fieldwork hours to do so.
-A combined A-LIGN engagement collects the policy once and applies it to both control sets, saving 20 to 35 percent of the duplicated fieldwork hours.
+When you engage separate firms for each framework, that overlap is paid for twice.
+The PCI auditor collects a logical access policy, the SOC 2 auditor collects effectively the same logical access policy, and each charges fieldwork hours to do it.
+A combined A-LIGN engagement collects it once and applies it to both control sets.
+How much that saves you is not a number we can hand you, because it depends on how much your two scopes actually share, and because neither the combined fee nor the standalone fee is published by anyone.
+It is a number you can get in a week: ask for both quotes on the same brief and subtract.

 The trade-off is engagement-team breadth.
 A-LIGN's combined engagements use cross-trained assessors who carry both PCI QSA and AICPA SOC 2 audit credentials.
 For most commercial mid-market buyers, this works well.
 For buyers with very specialised regulatory overlay (cardholder data flow patterns unique to airlines, hospitality multi-property structures, healthcare network-segmentation nuances), a specialist-per-framework approach can still produce better assessor questions despite the higher total cost.